- network-build agreements (e.g., indefeasible rights of use (IRUs), capacity, equipment purchase, and collocation);

 - government agencies

-- Regulatory law requirements governing licence transfers, renewals and amendments and regulatory approvals arising from the transfer of ownership and control of communications companies.
+- governing licence transfers, renewals and amendments and regulatory approvals arising from the transfer of ownership and control of communications companies.

-- Corporate and commercial transactions, including the acquisition and sale of broadcasting and telecommunications companies and related corporate structuring issues.
+- including the acquisition and sale of broadcasting and telecommunications companies and related corporate structuring issues.

-- New media issues – new Web applications such as blockchain, over-the-top services and peer-to-peer (P2P) networks.
+- new web applications such as blockchain, over-the-top services and peer-to-peer (P2P) networks.